agimenezromero/NHT-Gray-Model/README.md

 1. `GrayModel` : Considers specular reflection with the domain walls.
 2. `GrayModel_diffusive_walls` : Considers diffusive reflection with the domain walls.

+More information about the model can be found in the [final degree project]().

 Table of contents
 =================